A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Machine Learning and Deep Learning-Based Systems for Bearing Fault Detection

-Compare between the high-level architecture of machine learning and deep learning based systems, it's evident that these two approaches differ primarily in the feature extraction step.
-In the case of machine learning based systems, hand-crafted features are extracted in both the time and frequency domains.
-In contrast, deep learning based systems leverage deep neural networks to directly train the normalized input data without the need for extracting hand-crafted features.
-Subsequently, feature maps from the networks are utilized to derive the high-level features.
+\textbf{Comparison with Machine Learning-based Systems:} When comparing the high-level architectures of machine learning and deep learning-based systems, the primary difference lies in their approach to feature extraction.
+Machine learning-based systems typically extract hand-crafted features from both the time and frequency domains.
+In contrast, deep learning-based systems use deep neural networks to directly train normalized input data, bypassing the need for hand-crafted features.
+The resulting feature maps serve as the basis for deriving high-level features, which are then classified using the machine learning models.